CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Background and Related Work

 \subsection{Improving LLM-based Code Generation}

-There are several technical strategies, such as fine-tuning and using pre-trained models, that can improve LLM-based code generation by updating part of the model's weights and adapting it to specific coding tasks and domains.
-Previous research has largely utilized alternative technical strategies, \textit{prompt engineering} \cite{strobelt2022interactive, liu2023pre, liu2021makes, Lu2022-ck, Betz2021-yl}, to thoughtfully craft prompts for generating desired code, offering a solution to tackle the abstraction matching issue.

-In comparison to the technical strategies, several design solutions and systems have been proposed to facilitate interaction and collaboration with LLM-driven code assistants.
-These strategies encompass various techniques, such as introducing new programming languages \cite{huang2023anpl, beurer2023prompting}, automating prompt rewording, providing suggestions for simpler tasks, employing programming by demonstration techniques \cite{cypher1993watch, lieberman2001your}, chaining a series of prompts~\cite{wu2022promptchainer}, and supporting task breakdowns \cite{ritschel2022can}.
-By breaking down complex problems into simpler sub-tasks, the gap in abstraction is reduced, enabling successful guidance of the model to generate code that matches the programmer's intents \cite{bodker2015third}.
-However, determining the `correct' level of abstraction remains a challenge, as overly detailed prompt decomposition can result in the programming process with LLMs resembling the use of a ``highly inefficient programming language'' \cite{sarkar2022like}.
+Compared to technical approaches like prompt engineering and few-shot learning, several design solutions and systems have been proposed to enhance interaction with LLM-driven code assistants.
+These strategies encompass various techniques, such as introducing new programming languages \cite{huang2023anpl, beurer2023prompting}, automating prompt rewording~\cite{white2023prompt, fernando2023promptbreeder}, employing programming by demonstration techniques \cite{cypher1993watch, lieberman2001your}, and supporting task breakdowns \cite{ritschel2022can, wu2022ai}.
+However, determining the `correct' level of abstraction remains a challenge, as overly detailed prompt decomposition can result in the programming process with LLMs resembling the use of a \qt{highly inefficient programming language}~\cite{sarkar2022like}.
 Hence, prior research into natural language interfaces suggests the benefit of managing expectations and gradually revealing the capabilities of the system through user interaction and intervention \cite{luger2016like, liu2023wants, ross2023programmer, vasconcelos2023generation}.